giorgiokito/WAI/README.md

-# WAI - Web AI Interface
+# WAI - Web Agent Interface

-WAI (Web AI Interface) is a standardized JSON schema designed to expose public information about a company.
-The purpose of WAI is to provide AI agents with a consistent, machine-readable interface to gather details about an organization.
-The JSON file must be served publicly at the following endpoints via GET requests:
+WAI (Web Agent Interface) is a standardized JSON schema designed to expose public information about a company for consumption by various agents (e.g., automated bots, digital assistants, and AI agents).
+The purpose of WAI is to provide agents with a consistent, machine-readable interface to gather comprehensive details about an organization.
+This JSON file must be served publicly at the following endpoints via GET requests:

 - `http://exampledomain.com/wai`
 - `https://exampledomain.com/wai`

-These endpoints allow AI agents and other systems to easily discover and consume company information, as well as to learn about additional capabilities via MCP (Model Context Protocol) contexts.
+These endpoints ensure that agents can easily discover, retrieve, and consume the company's information, as well as learn about additional capabilities via MCP (Model Context Protocol) contexts.

 ---